 A Gas Safety Certificate

-An Energy Performance Certificate
+An Energy Performance Certificate (EPC)

-Damage to the property
+Damage of property

 If the tenant in Manchester fails to move out or relocate within the given time, the landlord must apply for a possession order in Greater Manchester immediately.